charleshartman/RB120/assessment_prep/oop.md

 ### Fake Operators

-Many things that look like operators in Ruby are in fact methods.
+As demonstrated with `#==` above in the [[Equality]] section, many things that look like operators in Ruby are in fact methods.
 For example, `===` and `+` are methods rather than operators.
 This means they can be implemented in our custom classes in a fine-tuned and intentional way.
 This flexibility, however, can also lead to confusion if we are not aware it.
 For this reason it is important to know **explicitly** what methods you are calling and if they need to be (re)defined within your class to perform as desired.

 Example 1: